jlbali/typescript_node_react_crud/README.md

 FIXED!!

 - Ofuscation issues that complicate debugging....
 How to turn them off?
+FIXED.
+Added to webpack a mode flag set to "development".

 - Error with some undefined list, look at that.